AyubTouba/nestjs-dbvalidator/README.md

   ...
 ```

-Ps : In version 1.1.0 you can use IsArray to trait to value as an Array and check if all the values are exists on the table, as an example:
+Ps : In version 1.1.0 you can use IsArray to trait the value as an Array and check if all the values of the array are exists in the table, as an example:

 ```typescript
   @Validate(IsExist,